 So I think these Lactation Cookies have been really helpful.
 And I hope they will be helpful to you in building and maintaining your own supply.

-What Are Lactation Cookies:
+What Are Lactation Cookies?

 They are a treat recipe made with several ingredients believed to help boost breast milk supply in nursing or pumping mothers.
 These ingredients include oatmeal, flax meal, coconut milk, and Brewer’s yeast.

-Coconut Milk – Coconut milk is very hydrating and will assist with milk production.
+- Coconut Milk – Coconut milk is very hydrating and will assist with milk production.
 You’ll want to get the cold coconut milk from the dairy coolers, not the canned stuff.
 You can also use Oat Milk if preferred.

-Old Fashioned Oatmeal – A lot of lactation consultants recommend adding oatmeal to your diet to help increase supply.
+- Old Fashioned Oatmeal – A lot of lactation consultants recommend adding oatmeal to your diet to help increase supply.

-Brewer’s Yeast – This has tons of benefits from nutritional value to help fight the baby blues, read about them on Verywell Family!
+- Brewer’s Yeast – This has tons of benefits from nutritional value to help fight the baby blues, read about them on Verywell Family!

-Ground Flaxseed – Flaxseed has phytoestrogens that can influence breast milk production.
+- Ground Flaxseed – Flaxseed has phytoestrogens that can influence breast milk production.

-Collagen Peptides – Okay, so this product isn’t a milk supply booster, it’s more just another beneficial product for new moms.
+- Collagen Peptides – Okay, so this product isn’t a milk supply booster, it’s more just another beneficial product for new moms.
 Collagen peptides contain the same amino acids as gelatin which is identical to the protein found in skin, nails, hair, bones, cartilage, and joints.
 I recommend taking this to help with postpartum hair loss.

-How To Make Lactation Cookies:
+How To Make the Best Lactation Cookies

 These Lactation Cookies are actually fairly easy to make, but they do require a couple of hours of chill time so that they don’t get hard after baking.